 Longevity and Legacy.
-An almanac of narratives from yesterday, today and tomorrow.
+A portrait collection of narratives from yesterday, today and tomorrow.
 No doubt, you have your own stories of singular lives, those you know and those you have read about.
 For the satisfaction and mental stimulation I got from this last year, over the last four weeks of 2015, I’ll look at some singular lives that have popped out at me over the last year, beginning today with…

 The Urban Activist.

 Jane Jacobs, 89

 This quote from her 1961 book certainly had to be an inspirational directive for those who activated the Age-Friendly cities movement through the WHO in 2007, which I have referenced several times in previous blog posts.
 And within the context of urban design and aging in cities, we can consider, as an extension from this Jacobs’ quote, the gerontologist Bernard Isaacs statement “Design for the young and you exclude the old.
 Design for the old and you include everyone.”